A Definition and a Test for Human-Level Artificial Intelligence: A Test for HLAI

-\begin{itemize} \item \textbf{Use of Rewards:} Using reward signals generated by environments will be sufficient for the implementation of level 2 intelligence.
-However, for level 3 intelligence, the reward system is also part of the agent, as shown in the previous example.
-Many previous environments rely on the environment's explicit rewards when the tasks are done correctly~\cite{chen2019touchdown, hermann2017grounded, chaplot2018gated, chen2019touchdown, das2018embodied,shridhar2020alfred}.
-This results in over-fitting to those specific tasks, which makes the transfer of the verbal skills challenging. \item \textbf{Grounded Language and Embodied Exploration: } The language symbols need to bring changes in the policy.
+\begin{itemize} \item \textbf{Use of Rewards:} Using reward signals generated by environments will be sufficient for the implementation of Level 2 intelligence.
+However, for Level 3 intelligence, the reward is not given to the agent but is observed on other agents.
+Similarly, for human-level intelligence, the experiencing reward itself should be part of verbal description.
+In our previous cola example, there is a part related to the explicit reward that is ~\textit{it tasted good}.
+In the previous researches, they tend to use explicit reward to teach the concept of the ~\textit{black sparkling drink} by giving explicit reward when the agent point or navigate to the verbal description. ~\cite{chen2019touchdown,hermann2017grounded,chaplot2018gated,das2018embodied,shridhar2020alfred}.
+This approach cannot be applied in this case because we need a separate reward mechanism for teaching object concept ~\textit{black sparkling drink} and the associated reward ~\textit{it tasted good}. \item \textbf{Grounded Language and Embodied Exploration: } The language symbols need to bring changes in the policy.
 It means that the language symbols need to be grounded with sensory input and the actions in the embodied agents.
-Some environments that use only the text lack this grounding.~\cite{narasimhan2015language, cote2018textworld}. \item \textbf{Shallow interaction with large number of items and vocabulary: } Previous Environments tend to pour large items and vocabulary into the training.
+Some environments that use only the text lack this grounding.~\cite{narasimhan2015language,cote2018textworld}. \item \textbf{Shallow interaction with large number of items and vocabulary: } Previous Environments tend to pour large items and vocabulary into the training.
 However, as Smith and Slone pointed out, human infants begin to learn a lot about a few things~\cite{smith2017developmental}.
 We need to build upon basic concepts before we can learn advanced concepts. \end{itemize}

-Therefore, we claim that we need a new environment to have these properties.
+Therefore, we claim that we need a new simulated environment for the test of HLAI to overcome these limitations.